It is with regret that we have to announce that our production of The Satyricon has been postponed indefinitely. Further

 • your name in the programme, two free tickets, a mystery gift some money back.
 If we get full houses, a grant, good sponsorship and other donations you may receive all your money back, but we cannot guarantee any return.

-A donor has agreed to underwrite cost of the rehearsal and performance venues so the production will still go ahead.
+A donor has agreed to underwrite cost of the rehearsal and performance venues and a minimal fee to cast and directors, so the production will still go ahead irrespective of how much we raise.

 CanArbery Productions be trusted?